angelol/privEOS/Manual_Node_Setup.md

       }
     }

 The services should never be exposed to the outside network without a load balancer or proxy like nginx.
 If you would like to use a different load balancer/proxy, please make sure to replicate the configuration exactly.
-It is vitally important to set the X-Forwarded-For header in the example above as leaving it out would open up a security issue.
+It is vitally important to set the X-Forwarded-For header as in the example above as leaving it out would open up a security issue.

 Install SSL certificate and reconfigure Nginx: